Quibi

 Whether to launch a premium mobile-only streaming service with short-form content in a market already saturated with free alternatives like YouTube and TikTok.

-The analysis below was produced from the pre-decision document only — no hindsight.
+The analysis below was produced from the pre-decision document only.
+No hindsight.
 This is what the platform would have surfaced if it had been running in 2019-08.

 “Quibi's 2019 investor deck projected 7M paid subscribers within the first year at $4.99/$7.99/month.
 The plan was premised on three assumptions: (1) consumers would pay for premium short-form content competing with free YouTube/TikTok, (2) mobile-only consumption would be preserved via technical DRM, and (3) commute-time viewing would be the primary use case.
 Internal product prototypes launched April 2020 as COVID-19 shelter-in-place eliminated commutes.
 Social-sharing features were intentionally omitted — despite focus-group feedback identifying shareability as a top-3 user request.”